Kasturi Thilakam: Production

 Kasturi Thilakam was written and directed by Malliyam Rajagopal, and produced by Raju M. Mathan under Kavitha Arts.
+Although Sivakumar and Srividya usually played lovers in films, this was the only film where they played siblings.
 The final length of the film was initially 4876.18 metres, but this was reduced to 4441.00 metres.

 Soundtrack

 The soundtrack was composed by G. Devarajan.